 - Cut to size

-- Add your frame over and seal tabs on back of sign
+- Add your frame over and seal tabs on the back of the sign

 - Lay down your project to draw on it